REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Action Language and Histories

+where $f$ is a basic fluent and the $d$s are the names of defaults.
+Statements~\ref{eqn:default} and~\ref{eqn:pref} refer to the initial state of the system.
+Statement~\ref{eqn:default} is a default named $d$ stating that in any initial state satisfying $body(d)$, the default value of $f(\bar{x})$ is $y$.
+Statement~\ref{eqn:pref} defines an anti-symmetric and transitive preference relation between defaults, stating that if the simultaneous application of defaults $d_1$ and $d_2$ leads to a contradiction, then $d_1$ is preferred to $d_2$.

+The addition of defaults makes the task of defining models substantially more challenging.
+Before providing a formal semantics of a recorded history with defaults (i.e., before defining models of such histories), we illustrate the intended meaning of these statement with an example.

-where $f(\bar{x})$ is a basic fluent.
-We illustrate the use of such initial state defaults with an example, before providing a formal description. \begin{example2} [Example of defaults]\\ {\rm Consider the following statements about the locations of textbooks in the initial state in our illustrative example. \emph{Textbooks are typically in the main library.
+\begin{example2} [Example of initial state defaults]\\ {\rm Consider the following statements about the locations of textbooks in the initial state in our illustrative example. \emph{Textbooks are typically in the main library.
 If a textbook is not there, it is typically in the auxiliary library.
 If a textbook is checked out, it can usually be found in the office.} These defaults can be represented as: